telerik/kendo-ui-core/docs/AngularJS/introduction.md

 Kendo UI can be used seamlessly with AngularJS.
 The integration between both frameworks is baked-in via AngularJS directives for Kendo UI widgets, which are part of the product distribution and officially supported by our team.
 Thus, you can benefit from the features available in AngularJS (such as declarative data binding, routing, form validation, and others) and employ them when building up your project.

 > **Important**
+>
 > AngularJS Kendo UI widget initialization is not designed to be combined with the Kendo UI server wrappers.
 Using wrappers is equivalent to [jQuery plugin syntax initialization](/intro/installation/jquery-initialization "Initialize a Widget Using jQuery Plug-in Syntax").
 If you want to create Kendo UI widget instances with AngularJS, do not use server wrappers for these instances.
 Also, bear in mind that the two frameworks have some overlapping features, such as Angular binding and Kendo UI MVVM, which must not be mixed.

 ## AngularJS-Kendo UI Bindings

 The AngularJS bindings are now integrated into Kendo UI.
 If you are using one of the bundles, such as `kendo.all.min.js`, then the required code is already there.
 If you load individual Kendo UI files, you need to also load `kendo.angular.js` (or `kendo.angular.min.js`).
 It must be loaded after `kendo.core`.

-In order to activate the Angular bindings, load `angular.js` before you load Kendo UI.
-Therefore, load the scripts in this order:
+To activate the Angular bindings, load `angular.js` before you load Kendo UI.
+Therefore, load the scripts in the order shown below.

+###### Example

     <script src="jquery.js"></script>
     <script src="angular.js"></script>
     <script src="kendo.all.js"></script>

 Do not forget to load the Kendo UI stylesheets too.
-Next when creating your AngularJS application, declare dependency on "kendo.directives":
+Next when creating your AngularJS application, declare dependency on `"kendo.directives"`, as showne below.

+###### Example

     var app = angular.module("your-angular-app", [ "kendo.directives" ]);